muhamadazmy/qbd/README.md

 Note that the `cache-size` **DOES NOT** add to the full size of the `nbd` device.
 Only the total size of provided stores are! the cache works as `WOL` (write ahead log) in the sense that it's part of the database (deleting the cache will cause possible loss of data).

-On cache eviction (when there is no space left in cache) the least used blocks will finally evicted to storage (provided by `store` flag)
+On cache eviction (when there is no space left in cache) the least used pages will finally evicted to storage (provided by `store` flag)

 ## Example